What is the rights and obligations assertion?

 - Tests ownership or control of balance sheet items.
 The entity must hold or control the rights to assets and be the genuine obligor for liabilities.

-- Inspectors flag missing ownership evidence.
-Regulators expect more than a fixed asset register — they want to see title deeds, contracts, and third-party confirmations.
+- Inspectors expect more than a fixed asset register.
+They want to see title deeds, contracts, third-party confirmations, and lease agreements in the file.

 Why it matters in practice

-The FRC has found that audit teams frequently accept the fixed asset register as sufficient evidence for property, plant, and equipment without independently corroborating ownership.
-A fixed asset register is an internal record that proves management has listed an asset — it does not prove the entity holds title.
-For material property items, the auditor should inspect title deeds, land registry records, or vehicle registration documents.
-For leased assets under IFRS 16, the right-of-use asset must be supported by a lease agreement that confirms the entity has the right to use the underlying asset for the lease term.
+In our experience, teams frequently accept the fixed asset register as sufficient evidence for PP&E without independently corroborating ownership.
+A fixed asset register is an internal record that proves management has listed an asset.
+It does not prove the entity holds title.
+For material property items, the auditor should inspect title deeds and land registry records.
+For leased assets under IFRS 16 , the right-of-use asset must be supported by a lease agreement that confirms the entity has the right to use the underlying asset for the lease term.
+When the file tells the same story year after year (SALY), this step gets skipped first.

-Teams also routinely skip rights and obligations testing on cash and bank balances, assuming that a bank confirmation covers all assertions.
-But a bank confirmation confirms the balance exists (existence) and confirms the amount (accuracy/valuation) — it does not necessarily confirm that the cash is freely available.
-Pledged deposits, escrow accounts, and restricted cash balances may be confirmed by the bank at their full amount while being legally restricted or pledged as collateral.
-The auditor needs to read the underlying agreements to assess whether the entity has unrestricted access to the funds.
+Cash and bank balances are another blind spot.
+Teams assume a bank confirmation covers all assertions, but a bank confirmation confirms the balance exists (existence) and confirms the amount (accuracy/valuation).
+It does not confirm that the cash is freely available.
+Pledged deposits, escrow accounts, restricted cash balances, and collateralised funds may all be confirmed by the bank at their full amount while being legally restricted.
+Reading the underlying agreements is the only way to assess whether the entity has unrestricted access.

 Key standard references